ibm-cloud-docs/openshift/acm-addon.md

     {: screen}

 3. Retrieve an access token using the endpoint retrieved in the previous step.
-Execute the following cURL command, replacing `<URL>` with the output from the previous step.
-In the output, find the `<access_token>` contained in the **Location response**.
+Execute the following cURL command, replacing `URL` with the output from the previous step and `API_KEY` with your [IBM Cloud API key](https://cloud.ibm.com/iam/apikeys){: external}.
+In the output, find the `ACCESS_TOKEN` contained in the **Location response**.
 This is the access token to include in the secret.

     Example curl request:

     ```sh
-    curl -u 'apikey:<API_key>' -H "X-CSRF-Token: a" '<URL>/oauth/authorize?client_id=openshift-challenging-client&response_type=token' -vvv
+    curl -u 'apikey:API_KEY' -H "X-CSRF-Token: a" 'URL/oauth/authorize?client_id=openshift-challenging-client&response_type=token' -vvv
     ```
     {: pre}

     Example output.
-The <access_token> is included in the Location response string.
+The ACCESS_TOKEN is included in the Location response string.

     ```sh
     < HTTP/1.1 302 Found